lyran10/panorbit-assignment/README.md

 # Panorbit Task

+## Created using React, Redux toolkit, React-icons, React-router-dom and for styling Tailwind

 This is the main page with the accounts list, when clicked on any account it redirects to home page

 ![main page](https://user-images.githubusercontent.com/101665844/235427535-b82eee2f-8eeb-4557-a457-c27c1dc4dbc7.PNG)